M–sigma relation: Origin

 a slope for the M–σ relation of α = 5, which is approximately correct.
 However, the predicted normalization of the relation is too small by about a factor of one thousand.
 The reason is that there is far more energy released in the formation of a supermassive black hole than is needed to completely unbind the stellar bulge.

 A more successful feedback model was first presented by Andrew King at the University of Leicester in 2003.
 In King's model, feedback occurs through momentum transfer, rather than energy transfer as in the case of Silk & Rees's model.
 A "momentum-driven flow" is one in which the gas cooling time is so short that essentially all the energy in the flow is in the form of bulk motion.
 In such a flow, most of the energy released by the black hole is lost to radiation, and only a few percent is left to affect the gas mechanically.
 King's model predicts a slope of α = 4 for the M–σ relation, and the normalization is exactly correct; it is roughly a factor c/σ ≈ 10^{3} times larger than in Silk & Rees's relation.

+Hydrodynamic simulations have shown that the M–σ relation can emerge naturally from complex, multiphase outflows driven by active galactic nucleus (AGN) feedback; these models indicate that interactions between different gas phases and momentum-driven feedback regulate the cold gas and black hole growth of the host galaxy, even in turbulent environments without ideal assumptions.